laerthe-souza/move-on/README.md

   Move.on
 </h1>

-<p align="center">A clone of the move.it app (app based on the pomodorus technique), developed by Rocketseat at NextLevelWeek 4</p>
+<p align="center">A clone of the move.it app (app based on the Pomodorus Technique), developed by Rocketseat at NextLevelWeek 4</p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">